NoroffFEU/development-platforms/Github-case-study.md

 - GitHub Enterprise: provides additional security and compliance capabilities and enables businesses to operate their own instance of GitHub on their own servers.

-## strengeth
+## Strengeth

-- Usability: GitHub's user-friendly interface makes it simple for developers to explore and use the site, even if they are unfamiliar with version control and collaboration tools.
+- **Usability**: GitHub's user-friendly interface makes it simple for developers to explore and use the site, even if they are unfamiliar with version control and collaboration tools.

-- Widely utilized: GitHub is widely used by teams and developers, making it simple to collaborate and share code with others.
+- **Widely utilized**: GitHub is widely used by teams and developers, making it simple to collaborate and share code with others.
 It is simple for new users to get started because many developers are familiar with GitHub's capabilities and process.

 - Strong community: GitHub has a large and active developer and user community that offers a number of resources and support to those in need.